Vengatesan-K/Resume-Analyzer/README.md

      1.Click on the "Open in Streamlit" button located above.
      2.Navigate to the main page and upload your resume in PDF format.
      3.Please wait for a few minutes as the processing may take some time.
-     4.In case you come across any errors, such as parser or scanner issues, just restart the application and wait for a moment.
+     4.In case you come across any errors such as parser or scanner issues, just restart the application and wait for a moment.
      5.Once your resume has been successfully extracted, you can review the summarized content.
      6.Scroll down to see the suggested skills and experience.
      7.Next, access the navigation menu and select the "Job Recommendations" page.